 If the intervention is successful in persuading the addict to accept treatment, the family receives closure.
 They also feel joy in the role they played in helping their loved one get well.
 Even if the intervention is not successful, the family still stands to gain a feeling of peace of mind or resolution, knowing they did everything in their power to help.

-When confronted, your loved one’s defense will often be that he or she isn’t hurting anyone but themselves.
+A person who is abusing drugs or alcohol often feels that their addiction doesn't affect anyone else.
 In reality, this couldn’t be further from the truth.
 Addiction is like a ripple in a pond.
-There is a central point is the addicted person, but the effects of his or her addiction spread out like waves, engulfing everyone around them and affecting the entire family’s dynamic.
+The central point is the addicted person, but the effects of his or her addiction spread out like waves, engulfing everyone around them and affecting the family and beyond.

 Those closest to the addicted person obviously feel the effects the most.
 Spouses are hit hard.
 They live with a person with whom they fell in love and married, but that person doesn’t act like his or herself anymore.
 The addicted spouse may say or do things, intentionally or unintentionally, to hurt their partner.
-The supporting spouse may worry about the substance abuser’s ability to care for children or finances.
+The supporting spouse may worry about the substance abuser’s ability to function normally.

 Parents of an addict are also significantly affected.
-It is the nature of a parent to take responsibility for their child’s actions; therefore, parents may feel as if their child’s addiction is their own fault, a result of bad parenting.
+It is the nature of a parent to feel a sense responsibility for their child’s actions; therefore, parents may feel as if their child’s addiction is their own fault, a result of bad parenting.
 They will likely feel they should have done more to prevent their child from falling into this lifestyle.